alexdangelo/alexdangelo-old.github.io/_posts/2020-06-03-my-experience-posting-on-who-wants-to-be-hired-thread-on-hacker-news.md

 date: 2020-06-03 06:03:00 -0700

 ---
-I posted on the [June 2020 "Who Wants to be Hired"](https://news.ycombinator.com/item?id=23379194) thread on Hacker News.
-People's posts represent a wide variety of technical roles and locations.
-What would happen?
+I posted info about myself on the [June 2020 "Who Wants to be Hired"](https://news.ycombinator.com/item?id=23379194) thread on Hacker News.
+The thread has lots of posts of people covering a wide variety of technical roles and locations.
+What would happen if I did it?
 Who looks at this?
 This is my anecdotal experience.

 ### Summary